gracelang/language/website/GraceDialects/writeDialect.md

 Note that the IDE _throws away_ anything written on the standard output stream.
 This means that you won't see the output from a `print` statement.
-If you need to produce debugging output, import the `"io"` module `as io`, and use `io.error.write "Progress is being made!\n"`.
+If you need to produce debugging output in the IDE, import the `"io"` module `as io`, and use `io.error.write "Progress is being made!\n"`.